ArkEcosystemArchive/docs-legacy/docs/guidebook/contribution-guidelines/repository-management.md

 ## How to organize GitHub Issues & Pull Requests

-**Status:**
+**Status**
 - ![#000000](https://placehold.it/15/000000/000000?text=+) `Status: Abandoned`
   - The issue or pull request has been abandoned.
 - ![#000000](https://placehold.it/15/000000/000000?text=+) `Status: Won't Fix`
-  - The issue is legitimate, but it is not something the team is currently able or willing to fix or implement.
+  - The issue is legitimate, but it is not something the team is currently able or willing to work on.
 - ![#007700](https://placehold.it/15/007700/000000?text=+) `Status: Resolved`
   - The issue has been resolved.
 - ![#043a96](https://placehold.it/15/043a96/000000?text=+) `Status: Accepted`